Using your subject: CEPMLP

 Volunteering

-Volunteering in the local community can be a great way to make new friends, give back to society AND develop new skills.
+Volunteering in the local community can be a great way to make new friends, give back to society and develop new skills.
 You might find that volunteering and gaining experience is a great way to demonstrate your experience to employers for graduate level roles.
-Find out more about local volunteering opportunities.

-NB: If you are an international student, it is essential that you meet any specific visa regulations before working in the UK.
+Note: If you are an international student, it is essential that you meet any specific visa regulations before working in the UK – this includes unpaid work.
 If you are in any doubt, it is wise to meet with our International Advice Team who will be able to help you.

 How can your Careers Service support you?